 Taurine (or 2-aminoethanesulfonic acid) is an organic acid named after the Latin taurus which means bull.
-It is often refered to as amino acid (even in scientific literature) but in strict sense it is not an amino acid, as it lacks a carboxyl group .
+It is often referred to as amino acid (even in scientific literature) but in a strict sense, it is not an amino acid, as it lacks a carboxyl group .
 It is abundant in skeletal muscle and has been reported to have many physiological and pharmacological actions, including membrane stabilization, anti-oxidation, osmoregulation, modulation of ion flux, and control of Ca2+ homeostasis.
-It is an ingredient that can be found in some energy drinks, like Red Bull and Monster,….
+It is an ingredient that can be found in some energy drinks, like Red Bull and Monster,…

 Taurine Benefits for Exercise

 Animal studies are reporting a beneficial effect of taurine ingestion on physical endurance.
 Yoshihisa et al. investigated the effects of oral taurine administration on exercise in rats.
 They concluded that its ingestion maintains muscle taurine concentrations during exercise and improves physical exercise .
 In a follow-up study same researchers wanted to determine the ideal dose of taurine for exercise performance.
 They supplemented rats with 0, 20, 100 and 500 milligrams of taurine per kilogram of body weight.
 The running time to exhaustion was significantly prolonged by 25% and 50% in the 100 and 500 mg/kg groups, respectively, compared to that in the control group.

 Dawson et al. reported that 3% taurine in tap water improved exercise performance in rats.
 Taurine supplementation significantly reduces urinary excretions of creatinine, creatine, 3-methylhistidine after treadmill running .